 A14: Security Scanning, particularly virus-scan-apps, acts the same as the above ‘code-scan’ in terms of options/limits.
 When we are mapping memory, injecting code live (again, much is linking-snippets/register-rebalancing for CPU/GPU work) and executing/profiling, we tend to be either ignored or heavily red-flagged by security scanners.
 We do offer limited use of ‘virtual-memory/disk-memory/device-access’ etc. based, as always, on user wants.

 Q15: 508 Compliance (DeQue)?
 Which is going to be a government requirement.

 A15: Essence is designed for inclusion and the requirement to make software accessible to more people.
-Ol is to support as broad an audience as able, from prioritizing text-legibility control, filtering for color-blind-variations, making everything ‘speakable’ (including wantware input and dialog response, so everything can be handled without vision), as well as being able specify rights/controls for any ‘created wantware Asset’, whether the behavior/data described in words or imported other media types.
+Our intention is to support as broad an audience as able, from prioritizing text-legibility control, filtering for color-blind-variations, making everything ‘speakable’ (including wantware input and dialog response, so everything can be handled without vision), as well as being able to specify rights/controls for any ‘created wantware Asset’, whether the behavior/data described in words or imported as other media types.

 Q16: Load Testing (LoadRunner, MicroFocus)?

-A16: I have not tried this load-testing application but I would expect it works when we run Essence Morpheus and have all the wantware aptivs using that “NO-PERMUTE” mode or perhaps with it?
+A16: We have not tried this load-testing application but we would expect it works when we run Essence Morpheus and have all the wantware aptivs using that “NO-PERMUTE” mode or perhaps with it?
 Not sure how their approach works (if it controls our processes and injects stack-profiling code? if it does anything w/ GPU, VideoCodecs, DMA, or USB controllers used for work?).
-Be fun to try and I’d expect if it can run video-games, web-browsers, or any emulator, it’ll run us fine using ‘FULL-PERMUTE’ wantware Aptivs too.
+Be fun to try and we’d expect if it can run video-games, web-browsers, or any emulator, it’ll run us fine using ‘FULL-PERMUTE’ wantware Aptivs too.

 Q17: Regression Testing (Selenium)?